USAA® Secured American Express® Card

 The card has a special low APR for deployed members of the U.S. armed forces — much lower than standard credit card interest rates — and, unlike most other unsecured cards, offers travel and auto protections and extended warranty coverage.

 If you or a loved one is in the military and you need to get a credit card, this could be a great choice if you qualify for the lower end of the standard APR range.
-At 11.65%, it’s significantly lower than the national average and that, plus the interest rate breaks for actively deployed servicemen, makes it a solid choice.
+It’s significantly lower than the national average and that, plus the interest rate breaks for actively deployed servicemen, makes it a solid choice.

 But if the APR you’re offered is at the higher end of the range, shop around for another secured card that doesn’t ding you with a $35 annual fee.
 It doesn’t hurt to consider cards that let you graduate to unsecured, too.